-A. Direct billed Policies for which the insurance agency is responsible for collecting premium and sending the net to insurance company B. Profit and loss statement A temporary insurance contract that should not be issued without careful underwriting attention C. D. Agency billed Insurance binder Used by agencies to assist with handling more routine aspects of a book of business E. Balance sheet Policies for which the insurance company is responsible for collecting premium F. Service centers A "snapshot" of the financial condition of the individual or organization on the date it was created Summarizes financial results over a period of time 1.
-The three components to o the ba True lance sheet are: assets, liabilities, and losses.
-False irue Faise 2.
-The tim = - ment car n provide a financial picture over a chosen period of True False 3. e entire premium when billed by the agency, the s to the customer through a premium finance compan True False 4.
-The certificate of insuran ce is not a contract or a legal document.
-True False 5. evidence of property uring terms provided ace form amends, extends, or alters the coverage or policy identified.
+A. Direct billedB.
+Profit and loss Policies for which the insurance agency is responsible for collecting premium and sending the net to insurance company statement A temporary insurance contract that should not be issued without careful underwriting attention C. Agency billedD.
+Insurance binder Used by agencies to assist with handling more routine aspects of a book of business E. Balance sheet Policies for which the insurance company is responsible for collecting premium F. Service centers A "snapshot" of the financial condition of the individual or organization on the date it was created Summarizes financial results over a period of time

+Directions: Read each statement below and select whether it is True or False.

+1. The three components to the balance sheet are: assets, liabilities, and losses.

+True False 2.
+The profit and loss statement can provide a financial p time. icture over a chosen period of True False 3. nable to pay the entire premium when billed by the agency, the r payment terms to the customer through a premium finance company.
+True False 4.
+The certificate of insurance is not a contract or a legal of document.
+True False 5.
+The evidence of property insurance form amends, exte nds, or alters the coverage or